andrewlee91/Clean-Twitter/README.md

 access_token=
 access_token_secret=
 ```
-4. Open your command prompt and navigate to your directory
+3. Open your command prompt and navigate to your directory
-5. Run "python cleantwitter.py tweets" to delete all of your tweets or "python cleantwitter.py likes" to delete all of your likes
+4. Running ```python cleantwitter.py --tweets``` will delete all of your tweets.
+Similarly, ```python cleantwitter.py --likes``` will delete all of your likes.

-## To-Do
-- [ ] Proper error handling
-- [ ] Improved command line usage
-- [ ] Save deleted tweets/likes in an external file
-- [ ] Delete tweets before/after a specified date
+   You can use both flags in tandem and it will delete both.
+Adding the ```--log``` flag will save tweet information to a .txt file in your directory before deleting.